-However, David Ngige reports significant frustration with both local and national government in their engagements, citing a lack of technical expertise in key government and administrative positions pertaining to agriculture and waste management; a failure to follow up on promises of meetings and collaboration.
+DWM has been highly successful in their direct material interventions and community interventions; in 2012, for example, it was reported that 21,000 people had participated with DWM activities, and that of those 95% of people had changed their waste management technical expertise in key government and administrative positions pertaining to agriculture and waste management; a failure to follow up on promises of meetings and collaboration.
 That said, DWM has successfully lobbied to secure government funding for future projects, including research involving cost-prohibitive chemicals.
 This is indicative of an evolving relationship between DWM and the national government, however developing such partnerships takes time.
 Local governments and municipalities are reportedly more challenging to engage with and influence - the lack of municipal intervention in urban areas is arguably one of the reasons why DWM's work is so important to the communities they serve.